 Overall, crime is down in Bushwick, but up in Brooklyn as a whole.

-There has been a 4.5% reduction in crime reported to Bushwick’s’ 83rd Precinct during the week April 5 to April 11, compared to the same period last year.
+There has been a 6% decrease in crime reported to Bushwick’s 83rd Precinct during the week Nov.
+15 to Nov.
+21, compared to the same period last year.

-There have been 21 incidents reported, including robbery, felony assault, burglary, grand larceny and grand larceny auto.
+There have been 31 incidents reported, including rape, robbery, felony assault, burglary, grand larceny and grand larceny auto.

-During the same period last year, there were 22 incidents reported, including five robberies and seven incidents of grand larceny auto.
+During the same period last year, there were 33 incidents reported, including 11 incidents of grand larceny.

-There has been one murder and five rapes reported this year in the neighborhood, compared with three murders and four rapes reported by the same date in 2020.
+There has been six murders and 25 rapes reported this year in the neighborhood, compared with five murders and 18 rapes reported by the same date in 2020.

-Looking at the 28-day cycle, there has been a 3.4% reduction in incident reports this year on last.
+Looking at the 28-day cycle, there has been a 9.5% decrease in incident reports this year on last.

-The most common incident reported over the week-long period was felony assault, with eight reports of the crime.
-That is four more reported incident of grand larceny than the same period last year.
+The most common incident reported over the week-long period was grand larceny, with 11 reports of the crime.
+That is the same number of incidents reported during the same period last year.

-Across the borough, there have been 465 incidents reported between April 4 and April 11 according to NYPD’s CompStat, including four murders in Brooklyn North.
-There were eight reported rapes across Brooklyn, 45 robberies and 123 felony assaults.
+Across the borough, there have been 642 incidents reported between November 15 and November 21, according to NYPD’s CompStat.
+There were eight rapes reported rapes across Brooklyn, 91 robberies and 147 felony assaults.